kodekloudhub/golang/docs/02-data-types-and-variables/05-constants.md

     > A, C, D

-    B is incorrect becaose a `const` must be assigned a value when it is declared, not in a separate statement.
+    B is incorrect because a `const` must be assigned a value when it is declared, not in a separate statement.

     </details>
     </details>